This data brief highlights trends in e-cigarette unit sales in selected states. Data is presented from

 Sales data do not reflect sales from vape shops or online retailers; dates represent end of 4-week periods;

-e-cigarette accessories and devices sold without e-liquids were excluded (9.5% of total dollar sales in 2022).
+e-cigarette accessories and devices sold without e-liquids were excluded (1.5% of total dollar sales in 2024).

 Unit sales were standardized to reflect the most common package size for each product type.
 A standardized unit

-was equal to five prefilled cartridges, one disposable device, or one e-liquid bottle.
+was equal to five prefilled cartridges, one disposable device or one e-liquid bottle.

 †

-All Other Flavors category includes fruit, clove/spice, chocolate, alcoholic drink (such as wine, cognac, or
+“All other flavors” category includes fruit, clove/spice, chocolate, alcoholic drink (e.g., wine, cognac or

-flavor names such as clear, clear ice, or unflavored, which likely contain non-menthol synthetic cooling agents
+includes products with flavor names such as clear, clear ice or unflavored, which likely contain

-(e.g., Flum Pebble Clear, EB Design BC5000 Clear)
+non-menthol synthetic cooling agents (e.g., Flum Pebble Clear, EB Design BC5000 Clear) and which observe

 Past Data Briefs

-The data in this brief have been updated to capture new e-cigarette products coded by IRI.
+The data in this brief have been updated to capture new e-cigarette products coded by Circana (formerly IRI).
+Historical sales estimates may differ from previous briefs.

 For individual state e-cigarette sales information, click on each state’s shape on the map.
 You can also click on each state text below the map for e-cigarette sales data.